-Several Freemasons such as George Washington and Benjamin Franklin are considered as “founding fathers” of United States but Freemasonry as an institution had no relationship to the events which led to the revolt of North American Colonies and US war of Independence.
+Several Freemasons such as George Washington and Benjamin Franklin are considered as “founding fathers” of the United States but Freemasonry as an institution had no relationship to the events which led to the revolt of North American Colonies and the US War of Independence.

 The United States of America was created because of the long political struggle between Great Britain and its North American colonies.

 This myth is extremely popular in Muslim countries and the Arab World where governments have used this as an excuse to ban Freemasonry.

 Freemasonry never had any sort of relationship with the Zionist movement that ultimately led to the establishment of the State of Israel.

 Myth: Freemasonry Is Against Christianity, Islam & Judaism